apache/pulsar/site2/docs/deploy-aws.md

 $ pip install ansible
 ```

-You can install Terraform following the instructions from [here](https://www.terraform.io/intro/getting-started/install.html).
+You can install Terraform using the instructions [here](https://www.terraform.io/intro/getting-started/install.html).

 You also need to have the Terraform and Ansible configuration for Pulsar locally on your machine.
 You can find them in the [GitHub repository](https://github.com/apache/pulsar) of Pulsar, which you can fetch using Git commands: